gopala-kr/10-weeks/Projects-Blogs/04-mobile-dev/README.md

 ****************
 ## Android

-I used it rarely.. but my long term friend(almost 5 + years).. which has always been basis for my sofware undestandings. my first java program on eclipse was android 'Hello-world' simualated on dalvik emulator and deployed on jelly beans version friend's mobile(biggest achievement).
+I used it rarely.. but my long term friend(almost 5+ years).. which has always been basis for my sofware understandings. my first java program on eclipse was android 'Hello-world' simulated on dalvik emulator and deployed on jelly beans version of friend's mobile(biggest achievement).
 I had done a self case study on adroid software layers as part of my academic OS course.

  | HackerNews        | Medium         | Reddit  |  Quora-QA  | Stack-Overflow-QA | Awesome-gh | Online-Courses (lynda.com) | Official docs|
 | ------------- |:-------------:| -----:| -----:|-----:|-----:|-----:|-----:|